cormac-taylor/cs546_group22_final_project/data/DATA.md

 ### updateUserReview(id, updateFeilds)

-    Updates the user review matching the id which is a user review _id. updateFeilds is an object whose keys are any of the following: reviewedUser, title, body, rating.
+    Updates the user review matching the id which is a user review _id. updateFeilds is an object whose keys are any of the following: reviewedUser, title, body, or rating.
 Note updateFeilds must not be empty but can contain any number of these fields.
     Returns the updated user review

 ## ./games.js (7 functions)

 ### createGame(ownerID, location, gameTitle, description, condition, imgURL)

-    To_Do
+    Creates a game only if the ownerID exists.
+    Returns the inserted game

 ### removeGamesByOwnerId(id)

-    To_Do
+    Removes all games whose ownerId attribute matches id.
+    Returns an array of all removed games

 ### removeGameById(id)

-    To_Do
+    Removes the game matching the id which is a game _id.
+    Returns the removed game

 ### getAllGames()

-    To_Do
+    Gets all the games.
+    Returns an array of all the games

 ### getGamesByOwnerID(id)

-    To_Do
+    Gets all the games whose ownerId matches id.
+    Returns an array of all the games

 ### getGameById(id)

-    To_Do
+    Gets the game matching the id which is a game _id.
+    Returns the matching game

 ### updateGame(id, updateFeilds)

-    To_Do
+    Updates the game matching the id which is a game _id. updateFeilds is an object whose keys are any of the following: location, gameTitle, description, condition, or imgURL.
+Note updateFeilds must not be empty but can contain any number of these fields.
+    Returns the updated game

 ## ./gameReviews.js (8 functions)

 ### createGameReview(postingUser, reviewedGame, title, body, rating)

-    To_Do
+    Creates a game review only if both postingUser and reviewedGame exist and postingUser doesn't own reviewedGame.
+    Returns the created game review

 ### removeGameReviewsByReviewedGameId(id)

-    To_Do
+    Removes all game reviews whose reviewedGame attribute matches id.
+    Returns an array of all removed game reviews

 ### removeGameReviewById(id)

-    To_Do
+    Removes the game review whose _id attribute matches id.
+    Returns the removed game review

 ### getAllGameReviews()

-    To_Do
+    Gets all the game reviews.
+    Returns an array of all the game reviews

 ### getGameReviewsByPostingUserId(id)

-    To_Do
+    Gets all the game reviews whose postingUser matches id.
+    Returns an array of all the game reviews

 ### getGameReviewsByReviewedGameId(id)

-    To_Do
+    Gets all the game reviews whose reviewedGame matches id.
+    Returns an array of all the game reviews

 ### getGameReviewById(id)

-    To_Do
+    Gets the game review whose _id matches id.
+    Returns a game review

 ### updateGameReview(id, updateFeilds)

-    To_Do
+    Updates the game review matching the id which is a game review _id. updateFeilds is an object whose keys are any of the following: reviewedGame, title, body, or rating.
+Note updateFeilds must not be empty but can contain any number of these fields.
+    Returns the updated game review